UmamiAppearance/MutarJS/README.md

 Mutar.isTypeOf(regularArray, Uint32Array);      // -> false
 ```

-Let's now take a look at the fun part: the modification.
+Let's now take a look at the fun part: the _modification_.

 ### Modification
+One major focus of Mutar is to be aware of endianness.
+For simplicity, there is only a small section at the beginning of this chapter, that is going into this feature.
+The other here introduced functions are not using the opportunity to manipulate endianness, but that doesn't mean that it is not there.
+Every function, that manipulates the bytes has the possibility to set the integers in either little or big endian.
+If nothing is specified, the endianness of the system is getting used.

 ```js
 // Again we are taking the Uint32Array of the Integer 400
 // The individual bytes for this number are: